confusedAI/Basics_of_Git/Readme.txt

 Whenever we say "git status" till now we get 'on branch master'.
-Suppose a team is working on a project and I am given a task of creating a login screen then I can just create a login(or any other name) branch so that
+Suppose a team is working on a project and I am given a task of creating a login screen then I can just create a login(or any other name) branch so that I diverge from the main line of development and continue to do work without messing with that main line.

 "git branch login" ---  created branch named login.
 But doing only this does not change our branch.
 We have to use command "git checkout login" --- changes our branch to login.